KirienzoEth/onchain-battle-pass/README.md

 ### Optional

-* If your battlepass takes advantage of the premium access manager, you can set the price of the premium access with `setPremiumPrice` with:
+* If your battle pass takes advantage of the premium access manager, you can set the price of the premium access with `setPremiumPrice` with:
   * The price in **wei**
   * NOTE: The premium access cannot be bought unless the price is set to a number higher than 0
   * NOTE 2: You can remove the possibility to buy the premium access by setting the price to 0